ARTHRITIS TREATMENTS IN FAYETTEVILLE

 In order to better understand what is going on when a person suffers from some form of arthritis, let us look at how a joint works.

-If you have arthritis something goes wrong with the joint(s).
-What goes wrong depends on what type of arthritis you have.
-It could be that the cartilage is wearing away, a lack of fluid, autoimmunity (your body attacking itself), infection, or a combination of many factors.
+If you have arthritis, then something goes wrong with the joint(s).
+What goes wrong depends on what type of arthritis you have: it could be that the cartilage is wearing away, a lack of fluid, autoimmunity (your body attacking itself), infection, or a combination of many factors.

 There are over 100 types of this condition.
 Here is a description of some common ones, together with the causes: